zackgithuboriginal/trestore-milestone-project-4/README.md

 ![Image of name not being input issue](https://github.com/zackgithuboriginal/trestore-milestone-project-4/blob/master/docs/name-not-input-bug.PNG)

 After investigating the issue I figured out that the issue was being caused by the full_name field being input by a method of the user model called get_full_name().
-The issue was arising because in the registration field there was no input field for the user to enter their name in the first place, therefore the method was calling on empty fields and returning nothing.
+The issue was arising because in the registration field there was no input field for the user to enter their name in the first place, therefore the method was called on empty fields and returning nothing.

     order_form = OrderForm(initial={
         'full_name': profile.user.get_full_name(),